Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Summary and outlook

-The coexistence and compatibility of fusion and shrinking rules naturally lead to the diagrammatic framework developed in Ref.~\cite{Huang_2025}, in which these processes are represented by fusion and shrinking diagrams subject to algebraic constraints such as the pentagon equation and the (hierarchical) shrinking--fusion hexagon equation.
-Our microscopic construction not only confirms the validity of this framework but also provides an explicit microscopic foundation for its abstract structures.
-These algebraic relations play an essential role in ensuring the anomaly-free nature of higher-dimensional topological orders and may serve as an alternative, computationally friendly route toward a systematic categorical classification~\cite{PhysRevB.71.045110,cat1,cat2,cat3,delcamp2018gauge,delcamp20192}.
+Finally, our microscopic results provide support for the diagrammatic framework developed in Ref.~\cite{Huang_2025}, where fusion and shrinking processes are represented by diagrams and constrained by algebraic relations such as fusion pentagon equations and (hierarchical) shrinking--fusion hexagon equations.
+The lattice realization of fusion--shrinking consistency shows that these diagrammatic constraints are not merely formal consequences of continuum field theory, but can be implemented and tested in explicit microscopic models.
+This provides a concrete foundation for using such algebraic relations as consistency conditions for anomaly-free higher-dimensional topological data, and may offer a computationally efficient route toward systematic categorical classifications~\cite{PhysRevB.71.045110, cat1, delcamp2018gauge, kong1, delcamp20192, hank23, debray2025buildanomalous31dtopological, kong2014braidedfusioncategoriesgravitational}.